vyos-legacy/build-ami/README.md

 VyOS build-ami
 --------------

-**NOTE:** You can support the VyOS development by using the official VyOS AMI from the marketplace: https://aws.amazon.com/marketplace/pp/B074KJK4WC
+**NOTE:** You can support VyOS development by using the official VyOS AMI from the marketplace: https://aws.amazon.com/marketplace/pp/B074KJK4WC
 (starting from $50/year).

 The official AMIs are built with these exact scripts so if you build one for yourself, your own AMI will be functionally identical to the official ones.